 You can find full details of the 2018/19 programme, with ticket information, on the Curious Minds page.

 A summary programme of all winter lectures, including the meetings of the Sections, can be downloaded here psns-full-programme-2018-19.

-Another date for your diary: The Society’s AGM will be held on Friday 15 March 2019 at 7:30 pm in the Soutar Theatre at the AK Bell Library in Perth, to be followed by a photographic presentation.
-Details will be circulated to members ahead of the meeting.
+The Society’s AGM will be held on Friday 15 March 2019 at 7:30 pm in the Soutar Theatre at the AK Bell Library in Perth.
+Details have been circulated to members.
+The meeting will be followed by two presentations:

 - ‘Fungi and a Parrot’ – some ramifications of going on fungal forays and reading the field guides, by Jeff Banks